I might have COVID.

 2. TEST

 If you haven't tested yet, now's the time!
-In BC, you can still get rapid tests for free at many pharmacies.Note that rapid tests are not as sensitive to newer variants of COVID-19.
+In BC, you can still get rapid tests for free at many pharmacies.You can also request them from mutual aid groups like Masks 4 East Van.Note that rapid tests are not as sensitive to newer variants of COVID-19.
 If you test positive, you probably have COVID.
 But if you test negative, you might still have COVID - so keep testing and taking precautions!

-Note: PCR (molecular) testing is more accurate at diagnosing COVID-19, but may be less accessible.
+Note: PCR (molecular) testing is more accurate at diagnosing COVID-19, but may be less financially accessible, and availability varies by region.
 Learn more about home molecular tests here.
+If you do not have access, ask around in the community - other people might have testing devices you could borrow!

 3. TREAT

 If you are experiencing severe symptoms such as chest pain, disorientation or difficulty breathing, please seek medical care.For adults with "mild to moderate" symptoms, the antiviral Paxlovid can be taken within 5 days of symptom onset, to reduce chances of more severe illness and death.In BC, people with specific medical conditions can get a prescription at no cost.
 (Ask your prescriber.)
-Other British Columbians can access Paxlovid through a study.
+Note that not all pharmacy locations stock Paxlovid: you may have to phone around a bit, or ask community members.Metformin (a common medication for diabetes) has also been shown to reduce the chances of developing Long Covid.
+You can request it by showing your care provider this study from The Lancet.

 There are other things you can do for COVID-19 at home.
-For example, nasal sprays (like Betadine or Vicks) and CPC mouthwash can reduce viral load.
+For example, nasal irrigation, nasal sprays (like Betadine or Vicks) and CPC mouthwash may reduce viral load.

 4. REST